Endpoint Services, Adobe Creative Cloud 2021, 2020, and 2019

 Installation of EPS-provided Creative Cloud packages will generally behave as expected in terms of interactions with previous versions, with a handful of exceptions for the Munki service.

-- Munki-provided packages will allow side-by-side installations with previous versions with the exception of Acrobat DC, Lightroom, Lightroom Classic, and XD, which will overwrite previous versions.
+- Munki-provided packages will allow side-by-side installations with previous versions with the exception of Acrobat DC, Dimension, Lightroom, Lightroom Classic, Premiere Rush, and XD, which will all overwrite previous versions.